dotnet/docs/docs/cli-preview3/tools/dotnet-build.md

 `--version-suffix [VERSION_SUFFIX]`

-Defines what `*` should be replaced with in the version field in the [project.json](project-json.md#version) file.
+Defines what `*` should be replaced with in the version field in the [project file](project-json.md#version) file.
 The format follows NuGet's version guidelines.

 `--build-profile`